-Applications and due dates may be found on the School of Nursing Web site at nursing.iupui.edu The admission process is selective, and acceptance depends on the number of applicatns and the applicant's ability to compete academically in the pool of applicants.
-Students seeking admission to the accelerated mobility option must meet the following criteria:
+Applications and due dates may be found on the School of Nursing Web site (nursing.iupui.edu).
+The admission process is selective, and acceptance depends on the number of applicants and the applicant's ability to compete academically in the pool of applicants.
+Students seeking admission to the accelerated mobility track must meet the following criteria:

 - 1. Must be admitted to Indiana University as a degree-seeking student. - 2.
-Must have documentation of at least a bachelor's degree (approximately 120 credits). - Must have completed all required B.S.N. generaleducation courses with a grade of C or higher.
-Required B.S.N. general-education course work may be completed at Indiana University or transferred from another college or university. - 4.
-Must have a minimum admission cumulative grade point average (GPA) of 2.5 on a 4.0 scale, and a demonstrated grade point average of 3.0 on a 4.0 scale for all general-education course work applied to B.S.N. degree. - 5.
-Students transferring course work must have achieved a grade of C (2.0) or higher for each completed required B.S.N. general-education course work to be considered from a university other than Indiana University.
-Students will be able to repeat a maximum of 9 credit hours of requisite general-education course work to maintain admission eligibility. - Must have a minimum grade of C (2.0) in each required B.S.N. general-education course by the second attempt.
-This criterion also applies to any student wishing to transfer required courses from a college or university other than IU. - Must have completed a personal statement that speaks to career goals and abilities to be successful in this study option. - Must submit to the School of Nursing a credit transfer report (CTR) for all work being transferred from universities other than IU. - Must submit application by specified published dates.
-Applications received after deadlines may not be considred for requested admission cycle.
+Must have documentation of at least a bachelor's degree (approximately 120 credits). - Must have completed all required B.S.N. general education courses with a grade of C or higher.
+Required B.S.N. general education course work may be completed at Indiana University or transferred from another college or university. - 4 Must have a minimum admission cumulative grade point average (GPA) of 2.5 on a 4.0 scale, and a demonstrated grade point average of 3.0 on a 4.0 scale for all general education course work applied to B.S.N. degree. - 5.
+Students transferring course work must have achieved a grade of C (2.0) or higher for each completed, required B.S.N. general education course work to be considered from a university other than Indiana University.
+Students will be able to repeat a maximum of 9 credit hours of requisite general education course work to maintain admission eligibility. - Must have a minimum grade of C (2.0) in each required BSN general education course by the second attempt.
+This criterion also applies to any student wishing to transfer required courses from a college or university other than IU. - Must have completed a personal statement that speaks to career goals and abilities to be successful in this study option. - Must submit to the School of Nursing a credit transfer report (CTR) for all work being transferred from universities other than IU. - Must submit application, personal statement, program planning sheet, and criminal background check by specified published dates.
+Applications received after deadlines may not be considered for the requested admission cycle.
 Students wishing to reapply for a following academic cycle are invited to do so.
+(IU School of Nursing Core Campus Policy III-D-2)